rovo79/cogent/README.md

 vsce package
 ```

-The command emits a `.vsix` bundle you can share or publish.
+This emits a `.vsix` bundle you can share or publish.

+## 🧑‍💻 Using Cogent in VS Code

+1. Open Copilot Chat and address Cogent with `@Cogent` as usual.
+2. Or trigger the **Cogent: Run Agent Plan** command (Command Palette) to provide a free-form goal.
+3. Cogent builds a plan, streams each step to the "Cogent Agent" output channel, and pauses for approvals before running risky actions.
+4. Review diffs or command previews in the approval modal, approve or reject, and watch execution continue.
+5. Inspect `.cogent/audit.log` if you need a historical trace of what happened.

 ## 🧩 Extending Cogent

 ### Adding a Tool

-1. Create a tool file under `src/mcp/tools/` that exports a `Tool` implementation.
+1. Create a tool implementation under `src/mcp/tools/` exporting the `Tool` interface.
-2. Register it in `src/extension.ts` using `registerTool(...)`.
+2. Register it inside `src/extension.ts` with `registerTool(...)`.
-3. Optionally set `preferredMode` to hint when the planner should convert the call into a code-execution step.

-### Enabling Code-Execution Workflows

-- Use `execCode` steps in plans to offload longer pipelines to the sandbox (see `PlanStep` in `src/agent/plans.ts`).
+3. Supply `risk`, `preferredMode`, and optional `getApprovalPreview` metadata so the planner and approval flow behave correctly.

+### Customising Planner Policies

-- Update `chooseExecMode` in `src/agent/policies.ts` to auto-convert specific tools to code execution when they exceed token or hop thresholds.
+- Modify `chooseExecMode` (`src/agent/policies.ts`) to auto-switch certain tools to sandboxed execution when steps would be too costly in tokens.
-- Sandbox runners live in `src/agent/execution/sandboxes/`; add shells or languages as needed while respecting resource limits.
+- Update the planner prompt in `src/agent/planner.ts` with new guardrails or constraints.
+- Introduce new `PlanStep` variants in `src/agent/plans.ts` when you need richer orchestration (remember to extend the validator and execution manager).

-### Memory and Context
+### Enhancing Context & Memory

-- `buildContextSummary` collects project snapshots (changed files, git branch, signals) that are safe to inject into prompts.
+- Tune `ContextSummaryOptions` passed from `runAgent` to control how many files or hashes are collected.
-- `MemoryStore` provides simple persistence for preferences or decisions under `.cogent/`.
+- Store project preferences or decisions in `MemoryStore` so Cogent adapts across sessions.

-## 🧑‍💻 Using Cogent in VS Code

-1. Open Copilot Chat and address Cogent with `@Cogent`.
-2. Describe your goal.
-The agent will draft a plan summarising intended tool invocations and scripts.
-3. Review approvals for file edits or terminal commands.
-Cogent always waits for confirmation before risky actions.
-4. Inspect telemetry logs under `.cogent/audit.log` when you need to trace behaviour.
+## ⚙️ Configuration Options

+All settings live under the `cogent` namespace (see `package.json`).
+Highlights:

+- `cogent.useFullWorkspace` – widen the default context summary limits.
+- `cogent.autoApprove` – allowlist tool names that may bypass approval prompts.
+- `cogent.exec.*` – adjust sandbox timeouts, memory caps, and allowed Node modules.
+- `cogent.tools.allowShell` / `cogent.tools.netAllowed` – enable execution or network-risky operations.

+Legacy `cogent.use_full_workspace` remains for backward compatibility but is marked as deprecated.

 ## 🤝 Contributing

-We welcome improvements!
-Please open issues or pull requests if you have suggestions for planner prompts, new tools, sandbox improvements, or UI workflows.
+We love contributions!
+To get started:

 1. Fork the repo and create a feature branch.
-2. Implement your changes with tests where possible.
+2. Implement your changes with tests or demos where possible.
-3. Run `npm run compile` and any relevant checks.
+3. Run `npm run compile` (and `npm run lint` if you have ESLint configured).
-4. Submit a PR describing your changes and any follow-up work.
+4. Open a PR summarising the change and any follow-up ideas.

 ## 📜 License